JoshuaBurt1/FitnessApp/README.md

 3. If you have a Fitbit account, you can enter your details.
 Alternatively you can enter as a new user.
 4. Once logged in, user the naviation bar on the top left to scroll through login, user stats, and comparison fragment

-- Project now uses Firestore
+- A test account login: user: test; password: test
-- A test account: user: test; password: test
+- Fitbit user info login: Client ID, Client Secret, and Refresh Token are needed to continually generate Refresh Tokens to view data.
+This removes the 8 hour limit of Access Token.
+The data is stored in sharedPreferences.
+Ideally it will be stored with Android Keystore in later versions.